NBMR-1: Outcome

 A meeting of NATO Defence Ministers was held in April 1958 at which it was agreed that the G.91 would be the first NATO lightweight strike fighter, with the Breguet Taon following in 1961.
 A production meeting was planned for May 1958 to discuss the production of the aircraft with financial support from the United States.
 The Americans agreed to provide some of the finance for the French, German and Italian aircraft and pay for the planned Turkish aircraft.

 Given the large economic and commercial interests at stake, there was a certain amount of controversy surrounding the decision.
 After the loss of the G.91 prototype due to aeroelastic vibration on 20 February 1957, the French government decided to pursue development of the locally designed Dassault Étendard VI.
 The British government similarly ignored the competition to concentrate on Hawker Hunter production.
 In contrast, the Italian government preemptively ordered the G.91 for the Italian Air Force before the results of the competition were known.

-In the end, the German German Air Force (Luftwaffe) placed the largest order based on the competition.
+In the end, the German Air Force (Luftwaffe) placed the largest order based on the competition.
 The Luftwaffe was originally to have received fifty G.91R and twenty G.91T two-seaters from the Fiat production lines and a further 232 G.91R manufactured under licence in Germany by the Dornier, Messerschmitt and Heinkel companies (Arbeitsgemeinschaft G.91.)
 The licence production was subsequently increased to 294 aircraft, bringing the total to 344.
 The G.91R/3 equipped four newly formed Leichte Kampfgeschwader ("light attack wings"), often replacing former Republic F-84F Thunderstreak units.

 The G.91 was to be replaced in the 1960s by the winner of the NBMR-3 competition for VSTOL aircraft, but that did not result in a common aircraft design.
 In the end, the last G.91s were retired by Germany in 1982 and Italy in 1995 respectively, while the final Dassault-Breguet Super Étendard, the ultimate derivative of the unsuccessful Étendard VI, served with French Naval Aviation (Aéronavale) until 2016.